openedx/edx-documentation/en_us/data/source/access/credentials.rst

 #.
 To send only your public key to your edX partner manager, select the key and
    then select **Export**.
 A dialog box opens.

-  a.
+#.
 Specify a file name and location to save the file.

-  b.
-Make sure that **Format** is set to ASCII.
+Make sure that **Format**

-  c.
-Make sure that **Allow secret key export** is cleared.
+   is set to ASCII and that **Allow secret key export** is not selected.

-   When you select **Save**, only the public key is saved in the resulting .asc file.
+   When you select **Save**, only the public key is saved in the resulting ``.asc`` file.
 Do not share your private key with edX or any third party.

 #.
 Compose an email message to your edX partner manager.
 Attach the ``.asc``
    file that you saved in the previous step to the message, then send the